cesaraustralia/SpatialMechanisticModellingInJulia/README.md

 modelling in Julia"_ by Rafael Schouten, James Maino, Virgile Baudrot and Paul Umina.

+These scripts should be reproducible on all systems, including all the binaries used by various packages.

 ## Setup

 [Download](https://julialang.org/downloads/) and add Julia to your system.

-We recommend Julia 1.6 or higher.
+Julia 1, from v1.6 or higher is required.

 Then, download or clone this code repository locally.

-## Use

 To install exact versions of all packages, start a julia REPL in the downloaded project folder, and in package mode (with `]`) activate and instantiate the project:

 ```julia
 ]